pln-dna/pln-dna.github.io/docs/index.md

 # Y-DNA for Genetic Genealogy

 Y-DNA testing is a powerful tool for genealogists and surname researchers, offering a unique window into paternal lineage.
 As the Y chromosome is passed virtually unchanged from father to son, it can be used to trace direct male ancestry over many generations.
 This makes it especially valuable for exploring surname origins (if patrilineal), identifying common ancestors, and confirming or disproving suspected family connections.
-For those with brick walls in their paternal line, Y-DNA testing can provide new leads and connect individuals with distant cousins who share a common male ancestor.
+For those with brick walls in their paternal line, Y-DNA testing can provide new leads and connect individuals with distant cousins who share a common paternal ancestor.
 One of the most compelling uses of Y-DNA testing is in surname studies.
 Since surnames often follow the paternal line in many cultures, Y-DNA results can help determine whether individuals with the same surname are genetically related - i.e. if they share a common paternal-line ancestor.
 This can be extremely useful in cases where historical records are scarce or incomplete.
 By joining surname projects and comparing results with others, testers can contribute to a broader understanding of surname evolution and migration patterns.

 ## Overlooked